EncryptedVoid/EncryptedVoid/README.md

 # 💫 About Me:
 I am Ashiq Arib Gazi, an enthusiastic software engineering student from the University of Ottawa, currently on a gap year to gain professional experience.
-With a strong background in customer service, leadership, and web engineering, I am passionate about leveraging my skills to drive innovation and make a positive impact.<br><br><br><br><br><br><br>
+With a strong background in customer service, leadership, and web engineering, I am passionate about leveraging my skills to drive innovation and make a positive impact.<br><br>

 ## 🌐 Socials: